 Alcohol is an amazing solvent and can kill insects by dissolving their cells.

-It is a desiccant or drying agent so it can destroy bed bug eggs by drying them out.
+It is a desiccant or drying agent to destroy bed bug eggs by drying them out.

 Rubbing alcohol repels the bugs and discourages them from crawling or laying eggs on a surface.